wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-OpenSource-List.md

 - [2018-FastPhotoStyle #Project#](https://github.com/NVIDIA/FastPhotoStyle): This code repository contains an implementation of our fast photorealistic style transfer algorithm.

-- [videoflow #Project#](https://github.com/videoflow/videoflow): Python framework that facilitates the quick development of complex video analysis applications and other series-processing based applications in a multiprocessing environment.
+- [2018-videoflow #Project#](https://github.com/videoflow/videoflow): Python framework that facilitates the quick development of complex video analysis applications and other series-processing based applications in a multiprocessing environment.

 ## Face Recognition